 The rapidly growing field of synthetic biology has made long strides in recent years as researchers have modified the genetic makeup of living organisms to get them to behave in different ways—flagging the presence of toxins in the environment, for example.
 Researchers have done this by breaking down biology into basic building blocks.
 However, using these building blocks has been increasingly difficult without a clear design methodology and supporting quantitative metrics researchers can use to make decisions.

-Densmore and Ahmad “Mo” Khalil and Wilson Wong—both ENG assistant professors of biomedical engineering—and Swapnil Bhatia, an ENG research assistant professor of electrical and computer engineering, will take the lead on the project, partnering with colleagues at MIT and Lincoln Laboratory over the course of the five-year grant.
+Densmore, Ahmad “Mo” Khalil, Wilson Wong (both ENG assistant professors of biomedical engineering) and Swapnil Bhatia (an ENG research assistant professor of electrical and computer engineering) will take the lead on the project, partnering with colleagues at MIT and Lincoln Laboratory over the course of the five-year grant.
 The award, part of a total of $30 million in NSF funding to three Expeditions in Computing projects, marks the first grant to explicitly explore computing principles in multiple living organisms and openly archive the results.
 The three projects—the other two are led by researchers at Princeton University and Cornell University—include scholars at 14 colleges, universities, and labs across a wide range of disciplines.

 “This puts a stake in the ground to make synthetic biology more rigorous,” Densmore says.
 “We want to build a foundation that’s well understood, built to use software tools, and that can serve as an open-source starting place for many advanced applications.”